 • Keep doors and windows closed when pollen counts are high (check your local weather or pollen app) and use air conditioning to keep your home and car cool.

 • Nasal saline irrigation with a squeeze bottle can help flush pollen from your child’s nose.
-Saline eye drops may help rinse pollen from the eyes and ease irritation.
+In addition, saline eye drops may help rinse pollen from the eyes and ease irritation.

 • Antihistamines such as Zyrtec, Allegra, Claritin, or Benadryl.
 These medications relieve sneezing, a runny nose, itching, and watery eyes.

 • Nasal sprays such as Rhinocort, Nasacort, Flonase Sensi-Mist, or Flonase.
-These sprays work best if used daily and relieve congestion, sneezing, a runny nose, itchy and watery eyes.
-Other nasal sprays such as Cromolyn sodium help relieve congestion and a runny nose.
+These sprays work best if used daily and relieve congestion, sneezing, a runny nose, and itchy and watery eyes.
+Other nasal sprays, such as Cromolyn sodium, help relieve congestion and a runny nose.

 • Decongestants such as pseudoephedrine (Sudafed) provide relief from nasal stuffiness.

-• Combination antihistamine and decongestant medications such as Zyrtec-D, Allegra-D, or Claritin-D.
+• Combination of antihistamine and decongestant medications such as Zyrtec-D, Allegra-D, or Claritin-D.

 • Antihistamine eye drops such as Zaditor relieve itchy, watery, and red eyes.